Supa Fresh CSA shares are available!

 WHAT IS CSA?CSA stands for Community Supported Agriculture.
 By becoming a member of a CSA, you gain direct access to fresh, high-quality, produce grown by local farmers by purchasing a share of the harvest in advance.
 Think of it like signing up for a subscription to your local farm.
 When you become a CSA member you make a commitment to support your local farmer and to yourself and your family to embrace healthy, home-cooked, seasonal foods; in turn, your farmer makes a commitment to provide you with a share of the harvest that includes a wide variety of their freshest, best quality produce.

 HOW DOES IT WORK?The Supa Fresh CSA season is 16 weeks, from June 7th to September 27th.
 Each week Supa Fresh CSA members receive a seasonal mix of 8-16 types of sustainably-grown vegetables, fruits, herbs, and more.
-Each week's share feeds 3 to 4 people--sometimes more.
+Each week's share feeds from 2 to 5 people and sometimes more!
 If a crop does very well that season then we share the bounty with our members, and if a crop is not as abundant that season members get other produce items instead.
 We have been told a few times that we give too much food to our members--that's okay--you can freeze it, pickle it, can it, dehydrate it, give some to your neighbors or donate it to our onsite food pantry. 😉 For a list of our produce by season click here.
 In addition to a variety of fresh produce members will receive a weekly newsletter, produced by the youth farmers, that provides news and educational information from the farm, as well as recipes and serving suggestions for each week's harvest.
 Members also receive other fun surprises throughout the season, including wild blackberries, hand-made herbal tea blends, jam, and more!
 All of the produce in your CSA will be grown at the Supa Fresh Youth Farm without the use of chemical fertilizers, pesticides, herbicides or GMO seeds.
 While we are not certified organic we use organic techniques, as well as some permaculture design principles.
 All of the youth farmers are trained in sanitary harvesting and processing techniques by experienced commercial farmers, and complete the Washington County Department of Public Health Food Handler's Training.